Auralien/D3-api-ios/README.md

-# Diablo III iOS API
+# Diablo 3 iOS API

 This is an iOS wrapper above Diablo 3 Web API.
 It allows you to embed Diablo 3 player's career information into your iOS application.